Sourdface/example-retro-3d/README.md

 ## Rendering

-The rendering engine is based on a few core concepts:
+The rendering engine is based on a the pursuit of a unique aesthetic using a few core concepts:

 - **Only use basic 2D geometry functions for drawing, even for 3D objects.** (Primarily rectangles.)
 - **Use a coordinate system based on a unit that is meaningful to the physics engine: Grid cells.**